-Chase’s current business and philanthropic endeavors started to take shape with the formation of a privately-held business over four decades ago.
+H. Chase Lenfest’s current business and philanthropic endeavors started to take shape with the formation of a privately held business over four decades ago.
 In 1974, Chase’s father and founder of Lenfest Communications, H.F.
 (Gerry) Lenfest, purchased Suburban Cable from Walter Annenberg’s Triangle Publications.
-After significant growth in the cable industry, Gerry Lenfest sold 50% of Lenfest Communications to TeleCommunications Inc. which was subsequently acquired by AT&T.
+After significant growth in the cable industry, Gerry Lenfest sold 50 percent of Lenfest Communications to TeleCommunications Inc., which was subsequently acquired by AT&T.

 In 2000, recognizing that valuations in the media and communications industry were at an all-time high, he sold Lenfest Communications to Comcast.
 With this transaction, a long time, privately held, illiquid business became a source of opportunity for the family, but also came with a tremendous amount of responsibility.
 Shortly after the sale, Chase started his Family Office to monitor his diversified holdings and support his many philanthropic interests.

 Operating Companies and Investment Portfolio

 Chase owns or holds interests in a diverse portfolio of companies operating in media, marketing, healthcare, technology, real estate, and private and public equity investments.
 Chase maintains his long-standing connection to the media industry through his company SocketLabs, a leading SaaS bulk email delivery service providing companies improved marketing capabilities.
 In 2015, he entered the healthcare market with the launch of Smile Exchange, a dental service organization providing high quality, affordable care, and Kleer, which supports dentists implementing their own dental care plans to meet their patients’ needs and grow their practice.